Grade Level: 8 (7-9)

 Lesson Background and Concepts for Teachers

 The mechanical advantage of a machine characterizes its ability to do work efficiently and effectively.
 Therefore, anytime a simple machine is considered for an appropriate engineering system, it is necessary to determine its associated mechanical advantage.
-In Lesson 1 of this unit, the mechanical advantage of a machine is defined as the number of times a force exerted on a machine is multiplied by the machine.
+In Lesson 1 of this unit, the mechanical advantage of a machine is defined as the ratio of the load (resistance the machine overcomes) to the effort (the force applied).
+The mechanical advantage is a way to determine how well a machine is performing.
 This idea can also be expressed by the general mathematical equation:

 For the three simple machines in this lesson, it is important to clarify what the mechanical advantage of a machine reveals about its capabilities.
 If MA = 1 (Mechanical Advantage = 1), this implies the machine has no effect on alleviating work, since the output force is exactly the same as the input force.
 Most simple machines provide a mechanical advantage greater than 1 (MA > 1) so that work is made easier; i.e., the input force is increased, and therefore, the mechanical advantage is less than the output force.